CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 Connection stays active for eight hours.
 </pre>

 `allas-conf` opens a connection to the specified Allas project for eight hours.
-If you want to start using some other project, you need to run `allas-conf` again.
+If you want to start using another project, you need to run `allas-conf` again.
 However, in one shell session, you can have only one Allas project active at a time.

-Next I go to the _zebrafish_ directory.
+Next I enter the _zebrafish_ directory:
 ```text
 cd $WRKDIR/genomes/zebrafish
 ```
-I can now upload files one-by-one to Allas with `a-put` command.
-For example:
+I can now upload files one by one to Allas with the `a-put` command:
 ```text
 a-put Danio_rerio.GRCz10.fa
 ```
-In the end of the upload process the command reports:
+At the end of the upload process, the command reports:
 ```text
 -------------------------------------------------------------------------------
 1 files from Danio_rerio.GRCz10.fa uploaded to bucket kkayttaj-2001659-taito-WRKDIR in Allas as one compressed file: